-If the fluid level is in the acceptable range, push the dipstick back in all the way.
+- If the fluid level is in the acceptable range, push the dipstick back in all the way. - Push it back in all the way, wait three seconds and then pull it back out again.

 How to Add Fluid

 Refer to the Maintenance Schedule to determine what kind of transaxle fluid to use.
 See "Recommended Fluids and Lubricants" in the Index.